jprotzman/signalk-venus-tanks-plugin/README.md

 A Venus OS based host system running Signal K and configured to display Venus' 'boat and motorhome overview'.

-You can enable and disable 'boat & motorhome overview' bys navigating to
+You can enable and disable 'boat & motorhome overview' by navigating to
 *MENU -> Settings -> Display & language -> Show baot & motorhome view*
 on your Venus OS GUI.